odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 ## Introduction

-Slim Framework is a great micro framework for web application, RESTful API's and websites.
+Slim Framework is a great microframework for web applications, RESTful API's and websites.

 Our aim is to create a RESTful API with routing, business logic and database operations.

-Standards like [PSR](https://www.php-fig.org/psr/) and best practices are very imported and integrated part of this tutorial.
+Standards like [PSR](https://www.php-fig.org/psr/) and best practices are very important and integrated part of this tutorial.

 ## Installation